hiroy/karinto/README.markdown

 # The plan of Karinto

-Karinto is a minimal application framework for PHP 5.3 and above.
+Karinto is a minimal application framework for PHP 5.3 and above inspired by [Silex](http://silex.sensiolabs.org/).

 ## Required